kordano/gezwitscher/README.md

 Authentification is required.
 Refer to the [documentation](https://dev.twitter.com/docs/auth/using-oauth) for aquiring the credentials.

+As collector using articles published on Twitter [ceres][https://github.com/kordano/ceres] is using this library.

 ## Usage

 To include Gezwitscher in your project, add the following to your project.clj dependencies: